nabil-boag/angular-multimocks/README.md

     │   └── _default.json
     └── mockResources.json

-A resource might look like this:
+A resource file might look like this:

     {
       "httpMethod": "GET",